Anna-Halaapiapi/holbertonschool-hbnb/part1/Documentation/Review_SequenceDiagram_Doc.md

 # Review - Sequence Diagram Documentation
 This documentation corresponds with the Review Sequence Diagram, which illustrates the process of creating a review in the HBnB application.
-It shows how the various components interact with each other - to validate data and persist (save) a review.
+It shows how the various components interact with each other - to validate data and save a review.

 ## Overview